reillypascal/personalsite-ssg/pages/uses.md

 ### Inks

-- Diamine, “Onyx Black” and “Oxblood”
+- Diamine, “Onyx Black” and “Oxblood” (“Oxblood” is one of my favorites for everyday use)
 - Platinum, “Lavender Black”
 - Robert Oster, “Aqua,” “Smokescreen,” and “Sydney Lavender”
-- Rohrer & Klingner, “Ebony”
+- Rohrer & Klingner, “Ebony” (one of my favorites)
 - Sailor, “Seki,” “Studio 024,” “Yoi,” and “Zare Gokoro”
 - Troublemaker, “Petrichor”
 - Wearingeul, “The Black Cat”